 Basil is ideally suited for planting outside in a pot on a balcony or terrace.
 Or you can grow it inside on a sunny windowsill (or using lighting)

 It loves warm very sunny conditions and hates cold draughts.
 If you want to grow basil in soil then:

-- Sow thinly into soil at a depth of 6mm
+- To start sow thinly into soil at a depth of 6mm

-- Thin the seedlings or transplant leaving 38 cm between plants
+- Then thin the seedlings or transplant leaving 38 cm between plants.

 Ideal for growing using Hydroponics or Aquaponics

 Basil is one of the most popular herbs to grow using hydroponics – as it will be ready to be harvested quicker than planted in soil.

 But in addition it is ideal for aquaponics – especially because it loves nitrogen.

 In addition, whether using hydroponics or aquaponics you will be able to grow it all year around.
 So that it will provide you with fresh herbs when you want it.